Chart Color Schemes

 Health performance in Laurieton - Bonny Hills is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Laurieton - Bonny Hills faces notable health challenges with various conditions affecting both younger and older residents.
+Laurieton - Bonny Hills faces significant health challenges, with various conditions affecting both younger and older residents.
 Approximately 46% (~9,212 people) have private health cover, lower than Rest of NSW's 48.6% and the national average of 55.3%.
-The most prevalent medical conditions are arthritis (14.3%) and mental health issues (8.4%), with 55.5% reporting no medical ailments, compared to 59.9% in Rest of NSW.
+The most prevalent medical conditions are arthritis (14.3%) and mental health issues (8.4%), with 55.5% reporting no medical ailments, compared to Rest of NSW's 59.9%.

-Residents aged 65 and over comprise 38.5% (7,646 people), higher than the 28.7% in Rest of NSW.
-Health outcomes among seniors present challenges but generally perform better than the general population.
+The area has a higher proportion of seniors aged 65 and over at 38.5% (7,646 people), compared to Rest of NSW's 28.7%.
+While health outcomes among seniors present some challenges, they generally perform better than the general population in health metrics.

 Frequently Asked Questions - Health